Picovoice/picovoice/sdk/rust/README.md

 ## Usage

 To create an instance of the engine with default parameters, use the `PicovoiceBuilder` function.
-You must provide a Porcupine keyword file, a wake word detection callback function, a Rhino context file and a inference callback function.
+You must provide a Porcupine keyword file, a wake word detection callback function, a Rhino context file and an inference callback function.
 You must then make a call to `init()`:

 ```rust